MihaelaBr/portfolio/b_mainproject1.md

 				<header class="major">
 					<h3>Data and process</h3>
 				</header>
 				<p>Data was provided by Spotify after an official request in April 2024.
 All initial files provided by Spotify came in JSON format, so in order to have a clearer idea of what is inside the data 1 main file with my account's music streaming history was converted to XSLX format.
 It was then quickly assessed and cleaned inside Google Sheets.
-After that the file's data was loaded in a Jupyter Notebook where it went through several ... using pandas, seaborn and ...
-Python Libraries.
-The same data was used to make a dashboard for this project in Tableau Public.</p>
+After that the file's data was loaded in a Jupyter Notebook where it went through several steps of processing using pandas, matplotlib, numpy and seaborn Python Libraries. </p>
 			</div>
 		</div>
 	</section>